 - Informs service providers about what autistic people really experience.

--Campaign for better services for autistic people in the highlands and beyond.
+- Campaigns for better services for autistic people in Highland and beyond.

 - Challenges stigma and discrimination through education about autistic strengths.

 Check out ARGH’s news page for updates on our work and events.